LinkedIn lead generation: How to get leads and boost revenue

 That simple?
 Yep.

-The key factor to pay attention to here is the people you’re connecting with — since your goal is to get quality leads.
+The key factor to pay attention to here is the people you’re connecting with — since your goal is to build meaningful relationships and get quality leads.

 For example, if your target customers are in-house marketing managers in financial services companies, they’re the people you need to be connecting with.